erinvdoyle/flowerfarm/README.md

 | Edge (Mobile/ Desktop)  | Good                | Good                    |
 | Safari (Mobile)         | Good                | Fair                    |

 - The site has been manually tested for desktop with Microsoft Edge and Google Chrome, and for mobile with Edge, Chrome, and Safari.
-The function and design of the site remain intact with the exception of a bug on Safari mobile on my own personal device, as detailed in the Unsolved Bugs section below.
+The function and design of the site remain intact with the exception of a bug in Safari on my own mobile device, as detailed in the Unsolved Bugs section below.

 ### Responsiveness
 - All pages have been tested for responsiveness through both Chrome and Edge DevTools at the following CSS breakpoints: